 A post about the cathedral will come soon to this blog, with lots of photos and tips for your visit.
 Today, my focus is to highlight a surprise that visitors find right on the ground floor: the impressive tomb of Christopher Columbus.

 The tomb of Christopher Columbus

 An intriguing story

 Researchers have always related Columbus’ remains to controversy.

 Dead in 1506, he was buried in Valladolid, Spain.
-In 1537, the Spaniards transferred his remains to Hispaniola Island, now divided in two separate nations — Dominican Republic and Haiti.
+In 1537, the Spaniards transferred his remains to Hispaniola Island, now divided into two separate nations — Dominican Republic and Haiti.
 Almost two hundred years later, when Spain lost part of that territory to France, another transfer was necessary, this time to Cuba.
-Then, 1898, the ultimate destination was Seville.
+Then, in 1898, the ultimate destination was Seville.

 Oh-oh!
 The Dominican Republic reacted, showing other remains, but researchers could never test them, which makes us consider the truth rests in Seville.

 Eternal rest of Christopher Columbus in the Seville Cathedral

 Good.
 Here are some pictures I took in the cathedral:

 That’s interesting, isn’t it?